-This page provides an overview of 1 article related to 'archives'.
+This page provides an overview of 1 article related to 'electronic theses'.
 Note that filters may be applied to display a sub-set of articles in this category (see FAQs on filtering for usage tips).
 Select this link to remove all filters.

-See our 'archives' overview for more data and comparisons with other tags.
-For visualisations of metadata related to timelines, bands of recency, top authors, and and overall distribution of authors using this term, see our 'archives' usage charts.
+See our 'electronic theses' overview for more data and comparisons with other tags.
+For visualisations of metadata related to timelines, bands of recency, top authors, and and overall distribution of authors using this term, see our 'electronic theses' usage charts.